jgrecu/AmazingNumbers/README.md

 Supported requests:
 - enter a natural number to know its properties;
-- enter two natural numbers to obtain the properties of the list:
+- enter two natural java.numbers to obtain the properties of the list:
   * the first parameter represents a starting number;
-  * the second parameter shows how many consecutive numbers are to be processed;
+  * the second parameter shows how many consecutive java.numbers are to be processed;
-- two natural numbers and properties to search for;
+- two natural java.numbers and properties to search for;
-- a property preceded by minus must not be present in numbers;
+- a property preceded by minus must not be present in java.numbers;
 - separate the parameters with one space;
 - enter 0 to exit.